-Time it well.
 If you’re looking for action shots, have your photo shoot before the daily three-mile run.

 The idea is to keep things natural and relaxed.
-What not to do: Grab a ton of treats, abruptly shove the camera in your dog’s face, and repeat, “Mommy’s gonna take your picture!” at high pitch.
+What not to do: Grab a ton of treats, abruptly shove the camera in your dog’s face, and repeat, “Mommy’s gonna take your picture!” at a high pitch.

 The more you take, the better your chances of getting a few amazing shots.
 “Always bring an extra battery,” warns Rogers.

 Most amateur photographers do best with warm, natural sunlight.
 To avoid washed-out pictures, shoot in the mornings or evenings, on slightly overcast days, or in the shade on a bright day.

 For indoor shots, you’ll probably need a flash.
 You’ll get a more natural-looking shot if you use an off-camera flash and swivel it upward so the light’s bouncing off the ceiling.

 “If you stand over your dog and look down, every shot you take is going to look like everyone else’s,” says Rogers.

-If you’ve got a point-and-shoot camera, have your dog at least a dozen feet in front of the background so he’ll be more in focus than whatever’s behind him, and of course, watch for the tree branches growing out of his head.
-Pay attention to color, too: No black backgrounds for black dogs, brown backgrounds for brown dogs, and so on.
+If you’ve got a point-and-shoot camera, have your dog at least a dozen feet in front of the background so they’ll be more in focus than whatever’s behind them, and of course, watch for tree branches that look like they’re growing out of your dog’s head.

 A friend with a squeaky toy will come in handy if you want a head-on shot or a regal profile.
 However, keep your dog’s personality in mind with this tip.

 Photograph your dog head on, in profile, at 45-degree angles.
 And don’t get hung up on perfection; sometimes that shot with your dog’s tail out of the frame is the one you’ll have hanging on your wall for years.